11 Tips for Raising Readers

 6. Encourage independent reading with high-interest books.

-When you’re ready for young readers to begin enjoying their own quiet time with books (independent reading), motivate them with interesting books.
+When you’re ready for young readers to begin enjoying their own quiet time with books, otherwise known as independent reading, motivate them with interesting books.

 8. Have a steady supply of good books available all the time.